ClickHouse/ClickHouse/docs/en/query_language/functions/url_functions.md

 All these functions don't follow the RFC.
 They are maximally simplified for improved performance.

-## Functions that extract part of a URL
+## Functions that extract parts of a URL

-If there isn't anything similar in a URL, an empty string is returned.
+If the relevant part isn't present in a URL, an empty string is returned.

 ### protocol